-This is a crucial project that will have an extremely high impact, if only measured by the sheer numbers of those who will be touched.
-Most people cannot comprehend the delivery of health services without running water, and the obvious public health problems created.
+This is a crucial project that will have an extremely high impact if only measured by the sheer numbers of those who will be touched.
+Most people cannot comprehend the delivery of health services without running water, and obvious public health problems are created.
 Remedying this situation here, and in the thousands of other health facilities in similar circumstances, should be of utmost importance to anyone with moral concern.

 Dollar Amount of Project

 $0.00 – This project has now been fully funded through the generosity of Paul Jackson, of Worcestershire, United Kingdom, with the help of friends and family of Peace Corps Volunteer Latham Avery.

 We encourage others to continue to donate using the Donate button below, and we will notify Latham of your donation.
 Additional funds will be used to fund the next project by Latham and/or those of other PCVs in the country of service.